-The VREF increment/decrement step times are define by VREF_time-short and VREF_time-long.
-VREF_time-short and VREF_time-long are defined from t0 to t1, where t1 is referenced to the VREF voltage at the final DC level within the VREF valid tolerance (VREF_val_tol).
-The VREF valid level is defined by VREF_val tolerance to qualify the step time t1.
+The VREF increment/decrement step times are defined by VREF_time.
+VREF_time is defined from t0 to t1, where t1 is referenced to the VREF voltage at the final DC level within the VREF valid tolerance (VREF_val_tol).
+The VREF valid level is VREF_val tolerance to qualify the step time t1.
 This parameter is used to insure an adequate RC time constant behavior of the voltage level change after any VREF increment/decrement adjustment.
-VREF_time-short is for a single stepsize increment/decrement change in VREF voltage.
-VREF_time-long is the time including up to VREF,max or VREF,max to VREF,min change in VREF voltage.